Skip to main content

 2

 The order matters - COALESCE checks fields left to right.
-You can view and change the order of the inputs in the COALESCE operation by dragging the fields listed in the coalesce properties panel.
+You can view and change the order of the inputs by dragging the fields listed in the Field Priority Order section.

 View and re-order source fields